 |Valepotriates||Valeriana wallichiana||Sedative / Tranquilizer|

-Lavendula officinalis Chaix (Labiatae) is one of the most important plant of nowadays.
+Lavendula officinalis Chaix (Labiatae) is one of the most important plants of nowadays.
 Lavender is the spa therapist’s dream oil, the jack of all trades, the oil with the answer to most of our needs.
-True lavender oil distilled from the flowering spikes is the oil of high aroma value and has a commanding position in perfumery, flavour and cosmetic industries.
-Other products like lavender concrete, lavender absolute, lavender water and dried lavender flowers have an ever growing demand.
+True lavender oil distilled from the flowering spikes is the oil of high aroma value and has a commanding position in perfumery, flavor and cosmetic industries.
+Other products like lavender concrete, lavender absolute, lavender water and dried lavender flowers have an ever-growing demand.
 Lavender marc left after the distillation of oil is used in ‘Agarbaties’ and as organic manure 5.
 The chemical interaction between plants and their environment is intervened mainly by the biosynthesis of secondary metabolites, which excise their biological roles, as a plastic adaptive response to their environment 6.

 Treatment of Depression: Tincture of Lavendula officinalis in combination with imipramine was found more effective in the treatment of mild to moderate depression than imipramine alone 7.

 Treatment of Colitis: Similarly, 1, 8-cineole predominant in the shoots, attenuates the colonic damage in rats on acute trinitrobenzene sulfonic acid (TNBS) - colitis 8.